-Ducati in Bologna, Modena in Ferrari, Lamborghini in Sant’Agata Bolognese, epitomize the concentrated talent and Italian passion for both 2 and 4 wheels.
+Ducati in Bologna, Ferrari in Maranello and Modena, Lamborghini in Sant’Agata Bolognese, epitomize the concentrated talent and Italian passion for both 2 and 4 wheels.

-But in the land of the engines there is time to discover also little gems like the private museum of the Panini family, which has one of the most complete collections in the world of Maserati cars or the Pagani Museum.
+But in the land of the engines there you will also experience little gems like the private museum of the Panini family, which has one of the most complete collections in the world of Maserati cars or the Pagani Museum.

-And, between one factory and the other we’ll get lost in the beautiful rolling hills of the Chianti Tuscan Region, we will challenge the Apennine passes, we will ride the back roads of Marche and Umbria, all the time riding with the throttle and our hearts wide open.
+And, between one factory and the other you’ll get lost in the beautiful rolling hills of the Chianti Tuscan Region, you will challenge the Apennine passes, you will ride the back roads of Marche and Umbria, all the time riding with the throttle and our hearts wide open.

 The Italian nightlife will certainly complete this fabulous tour.
 Staying in quaint little hotels, enjoying delicious food and the superb wine will make this trip memorable in so many ways!
 Yes…this is Italy!

 Your extraordinary motorcycle tour starts and ends in the beautiful city of Rome.

 Enrico Grassi, Tour Leader and Founder of Hear the Road has spent many hours discovering the riding routes and the extraordinary hospitality to leave you with a Holiday Adventure that will make you AND your friends smile as you share each and every detail.
 We hope you are smiling right now!

 Where We Ride – What We See – What We Hear